Know your audience

 For television interviews, smile when you speak—even when tackling difficult subject matter.
 It conveys confidence and enthusiasm.

-On the record, off the record and on background conversations
+On the record, off the record & on background

 Unless you specify otherwise, assume that everything you say is on the record and can be used in a story.